I THINK, THEREFORE I OWN

-The trial court found that Dolfo had acquired the strip of land on which his maple trees had stood by advwrse possession, and awarded him damages for the destroyed trees.
+The trial court found that Dolfo had acquired the strip of land on which his maple trees had stood by adverse possession and awarded him damages for the destroyed trees.

 The Cornells appealed.

-Held: Dolfo had title to the disputed property, and he was entitled to punitive damages.
+Held: Dolfo had title to the disputed property and was entitled to punitive damages.

 Dolfo based his claim to the disputed property on Wisconsin Ch.
 893, Stats., which allows a person who has had uninterrupted adverse possession of land for 20 years to bring an action to establish title.
-Adverse possession under this section requires enclosure, cultivation, or improvement of the land, as well as physical possession that is hostile, open and notorious, exclusive and continuous for the statutory period.
+Adverse possession under this section requires enclosure, cultivation, or improvement of the land and physical possession that is hostile, open and notorious, exclusive and continuous for the statutory period.

-“Hostility” means only that the possessor, in this case Dolfo, claimed exclusive right to the land possessed.
-The subjective intent of the parties is irrelevant to the determination of an adverse possession claim.
+“Hostility” means only that the possessor, in this case, Dolfo, claimed an exclusive right to the land possessed.
+The parties’ subjective intent is irrelevant to the determination of an adverse possession claim.

 The requirement of continuity is satisfied by activities that are appropriate to seasonal uses, needs and limitations, considering the land’s location and adaptability to such use.
 The true owner’s casual reentry on the property does not defeat the continuity or exclusivity of an adverse claimant’s possession unless it is a substantial and material interruption and a reentry for the purpose of dispossessing the adverse occupant.

 As well, his possession was continuous and exclusive.
-The Cornells never tried to dispossess Dolfo until after he sued, and his adverse possession had been established.
+The Cornells never tried to dispossess Dolfo until after he sued and his adverse possession had been established.
 Although the Cornells testified at trial that they had used the property and were not aware that Dolfo claimed it until the lawsuit, they also admitted that they gave conflicting answers about the extent of their claim and their knowledge of Dolfo’s claim in their pretrial depositions.
-Apparently the Cornells raked leaves and their children played on the disputed strip from time to time, but these uses were casual, the Court said, and it was unnecessary for Dolfo to be belligerent if his neighbors happened to step across a particular line.
+Apparently, the Cornells raked leaves, and their children played on the disputed strip from time to time, but these uses were casual, the Court said.
+It was unnecessary for Dolfo to be belligerent if his neighbors happened to step across a particular line.